Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 Extending corporate parenting

-Such a move, which would put care experience alongside other protected characterstics such as race and sexuality in the Equality Act, was recommended by the Independent Review of Children’s Social Care.
+Making care experience a protected characteristic alongside others such as race and sexuality in the Equality Act was recommended by the Independent Review of Children’s Social Care.

-It was, however, ruled out by the previous government as potentially stigmatising.
+It was ruled out by the previous government as potentially stigmatising.

 Virtual school heads